Do You Need an Emergency Vet?

 LOCAL 24/7 EMERGENCY VETS:

 You know your pet better than anyone else.
 Trust your instincts!
-If you are worried that your pet is in need of emergency vet care, call us right now, so we can help you decide if you are dealing with a serious medical condition that requires immediate care.
+If you are worried that your pet is in need of emergency vet care, call us right now, during office hours, we can help you decide if you are dealing with a serious medical condition that requires immediate care and whether it’s best to bring your pet in to our hospital or go strait to an emergency room.

 If you arrive with a pet in a life-threatening situation, expect that the patient will immediately be taken back to our treatment area so the emergency vet can thoroughly assess your pet and begin procedures for emergency stabilization.